andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 $$= (-1)x + 1z$$

-In the above example (Gelfand, beacuse I copied it right out of the book) takes micro-steps, but they're useful to see _explicitly_ whats happening and really grokk it.
+In the above example (Gelfand, because I copied it right out of the book) doesn't take these micro-steps, but they're useful to see _explicitly_ what's happening and really grokk it so I put them in.

 ### Multiplying Two Polynomials in Standard Form
 Simply multiply each term of the first polynomial by each term of the second polynomial.
 When multiplying monomials, we add powers of each variable